 A fee equal to one credit hour is charged if you enroll on or after the beginning date of any course.

 Admission Application fee (for degree-seeking applications):

-A one-time enrollment fee of $150 is assessed.
+A one-time enrollment fee of $150 is assessed for undergraduate students.
 Payment of the fee is the first step in the registration process.